Morristown, New Jersey: Gilded Age of Morristown

 Even smaller estates without deer herds, polo fields or private gas plants necessitated "multiple indoor and outdoor employees" such as "butlers, housekeeprs, parlor-maids and upstairs maids; governesses, nannies, and tutors; cooks and kitchen maids, coachmen, grooms, and stable boys; managers, care-takers, watchmen; gardeners and assistants."

 The Gilded Age of Morristown ended in 1929, due to the "high cost of maintaining the estates, increasing income taxes, and the stock market crash" that led to the Great Depression.
 The Morris Township reports, "Many of the mansions were closed or sold, and some burned."

+Amy Curry, executive director of the Morris County Historical Society says: “Today, many of these industrial tycoons established or donated to nonprofit causes - some dedicated their estates to create colleges or parks, while others preserved large tracts of open space.
+In southeastern Morris County, reminders of this fascinating history are all around us.”